Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

 - 1st argument: An item ingredient, the items the heat definition applies to
 - 2nd argument: A number, specifies how fast the the item heats up relative to others, measured in Energy / °C
-- 3rd argument: A number, specifies the temperature at which the item can be worked, may be null to allow working at any temperature
+- 3rd argument: A number, specifies the temperature at which the item can be worked, may be `null`{:.p} to allow working at any temperature
-- 4th argument: A number, specifies the temperature at which the item can be welded, may be null to allow welding at any temperature
+- 4th argument: A number, specifies the temperature at which the item can be welded, may be `null`{:.p} to allow welding at any temperature
 - *Optional 5th argument*: A `ResourceLocation`, the name of the heat definition

 ### Example